roadtojobs/roadtojobs/README.md

 # Road To Jobs - The open-source Interview Tracking app

-Every journey has its meaning, the same goes for Interview Journey.
+Every journey has its meaning, the same goes for your Interview & Road to your new Jobs.

-Road To Jobs is an OSS software for single & self-hosted usage.

 Note: this is still heavily under development.
 Stays tuned!!!